 Whether it’s over the open ocean or across the harbour, there are plenty of locations in and around Halifax that provide sunrise views worth waking up early for.

 So, rise and shine!
 It’s time to begin a new day watching the sun come up in one of these 10 spots in Halifax:

 1 – Old Town Clock, Halifax Citadel National Historic Site

 Take a seat next to one of Halifax’s most recognizable landmarks in the historic core of the city, the Old Town Clock, also sometimes called the Town Clock or Citadel Clock Tower.
 Here you’ll sit overlooking the city atop Citadel Hill, look across the harbor and slightly to your right.
 Here you’ll one of the best seats in Halifax enjoy the sun coming up.

 Directions: Beginning from the Halifax Waterfront, head uphill on any street towards Brunswick Street, you’ll see the Old Town Clock on Halifax Citadel National Historic Site.

-Share sunrise with the surfers, Flag Pond Coastal Access Park in Cow Bay was opened in 2012 for Nova Scotia surfing community as a way to respectively access the coastline in the area.
+Share the sunrise with the local surfers!
+Flag Pond Coastal Access Park in Cow Bay was opened in 2012 for Nova Scotia surfing community as a way to respectfully access the coastline in the area.

 Drive 30 minutes from Downtown Halifax toward Eastern Passage (HWY 322).
 Continue through Eastern passage on HWY 322, turn right onto Cow Bay Road.
 A few minutes past the church, the park will be on the right hand side (1775 Cow Bay Road).
 Park in the parking lot and take a short five-minute walk down the board walk, past the pond to the rocks.